VemundFredriksen/LungTumorMask/README.md

 # Automatic lung tumor segmentation in CT
-This repository offers a proof of concept release of an automatic lung tumor segmentation method given a CT scan.
-Pre-trained weights are available for anyone to use.
-The repository structure is inspired by [Johannes Hofmanninger's lungmask repo](https://github.com/JoHof/lungmask), and part of the preprocessing pipeline is based on his lungmask release.
+This is the official repository for the paper [_"Teacher-Student Architecture for Mixed Supervised Lung Tumor Segmentation"_](https://arxiv.org/abs/2112.11541), submitted to the International Journal of Computer Assisted Radiology and Surgery ([IJCARS](https://www.springer.com/journal/11548)).

+A pretrained model is made available and can be used as you please.
+However, the current model is not intended for clinical use.
+The model is a result of a proof-of-concept study, and an improved model will be made available in the near future, when more training data is made available.

 ![sample of masked output](https://github.com/VemundFredriksen/LungTumorMask/releases/download/0.0.1/sample_images.png "Sample output of two different tumors")
 ![sample of 3d render](https://github.com/VemundFredriksen/LungTumorMask/releases/download/0.0.1/sample_renders.png "3D render of two masked outputs")

 ## Dependencies
-In addition to the python packages specified in requirements.txt, [PyTorch](https://pytorch.org/get-started/locally/) and [Hofmanninger's lungmask](https://github.com/JoHof/lungmask) must be installed.
+In addition to the python packages specified in requirements.txt, [PyTorch](https://pytorch.org/get-started/locally/) and [lungmask](https://github.com/JoHof/lungmask) must be installed.

 ## Installation
 ```
 pip install git+https://github.com/VemundFredriksen/LungTumorMask
 ```

 ## Usage